towns-protocol/towns/servers/worker-template/README.md

 ```

 ### Testing

+!
+TESTS ARE DISABLED FOR THIS TEMPLATE !

+Otherwise you can add a `"test": "yarn test"` script in your package.json

 This template comes with jest tests utilizing [Miniflare](https://github.com/cloudflare/miniflare) which simply test that the request handler can handle each request method. `yarn test` will run your tests.